 As they transition into retirement, many people’s lives aren’t radically altered.
 They may still drive to meet with friends or associates, grab coffee from around the corner, or use their laptop do work from the comfort of their couch.
 What often does change after leaving the workforce, however, is who picks up the bill for a lot of the small stuff — lunches, parking, dinners, concert tickets.
 In short, so long, expensing!

 "Small-business owners and professionals who retire are often surprised at how many of their expenses were picked up by their company," says Bert Whitehead, president of Cambridge Connection, in Franklin, Mich.
 "It is a jolt when they discover how much it adds up to."

 Retirees are especially vulnerable to accumulating debt and subsequent interest.
 Although the average debt ballooned across all age groups between 1989 and today, older retirees were by far the hardest hit.
 According to a study from the National Council on Aging, the average debt held by people 65 and older keeps climbing.
 The total median debt for those 65 and up in 2016 (the latest year available) was $31,300.
 That’s 2½ times more than what it was in 2001.

 Credit cards with high interest rates carry the greatest risk to retirement security.
 According to the research and advocacy group Demos, roughly half of those older than 50 reported using credit cards to pay medical expenses, as well as groceries, utilities and even rent.

 If bills are beginning to pile up, don’t hesitate to ask for help.
-Focus on paying off the cards with the highest rates first, and consider consolidating your balances on a card offering a 0% interest rate if it will take more than a few months to pay off each card.
+Focus on paying off the cards with the highest rates first, and consider consolidating your balances onone of the best balance transfer credit cards offering a 0% interest rate if it will take more than a few months to pay off each card.